danielBingham/peerreview/.github/ISSUE_TEMPLATE/story.md

 - Criteria 2

 ## Dependencies
-*What stories does this one depend on?
-What do we need to do first before we can call this one done?*
+*What stories does this one depend on?*